chaoge525/soafee_demo/documentation/tools.rst

 * ``--list-build-modifiers``

-While all specified build config files must be available in the ``meta-ewaol-config/kas`` directory, if ``all`` is provided as the build target, then all default CI build targets will be built.
+While all specified build config files must be available in the ``meta-ewaol-config/kas`` directory, if ``all`` is provided as the build target , then all default CI build targets will be built.
 These default CI build targets can be queried by passing:

 * ``--list-ci-build-targets``